gcallah/Rationalism/OakeshottVoegelin/OakeshottVoegelin.md

 itself is not best understood as dogmatic metaphysics: "Authentic Thomism is not a closed system; it is a wisdom that is essentially open and without frontiers by the very fact that it is a doctrine in movement and vital development."

+In any case, the essential question becomes this: is Hobbes denying the existence of a real *summum bonum*, or is he dispelling the illusion of a *summum bonum* that does not exist?
+(Strauss)

 ## Conclusion